 Check Available Memory To SAS Session

-A Small SAS Code Example
+SAS Code Example To Check Available Memory

-I have written a small SAS program that writes the available memory to the log.
+I have written a small SAS program that writes the available RAM to the log.
 The code uses the GETOPTION Function to retreive the value of the undocumented XMRLMEM Option, that holds the value of the available memory.

 data _null_; mem = input(getoption('xmrlmem'),20.2)/10e6; format mem 20.2; put "You have " mem "GB memory available"; run;

-Besides the two examples, that I link to in the top of this page, there are several other ways to increase performance of your SAS code.
+Besides the two examples, that I link to in the top of this page, there are several other ways to increase performance of your code.
 Consult the SAS Documentation at the Optimizing System Performance to see other ways.

 You can download the entire code form this example here.